bcgov/ols-router/rpng-release-notes.md

 8. Use the *listRestrictions* parameter to include a list of all restriction IDs impacting the direction of travel along a route.
 9. Specify the source of road restrictions using the *restrictionSource* parameter.
 Options include ITN (Integrated Transportation Network) or RDM (Restriction Data Manager).
 The default value is ITN. **Note that the RDM option is only suitable for demos**
 10. Use the *excludeRestrictions* parameter to exclude specific restrictions.
 Provided as a comma-separated list of restriction IDs.
-11. Restriction types can now be passed as parameters using the *restrictionValues* parameter
+11. Restriction types can now be passed as parameters using the *restrictionValues* parameter (only suitable for demos).
-12. New restriction types have been added (see [API console](https://openapi.apps.gov.bc.ca/?url=https://raw.githubusercontent.com/bcgov/api-specs/master/router/router.json)).

 ### Route Planner 2.1.8
 1. Route Planner 2.1.8 is backward compatible with Route Planner 2.x.